-Bed bugs bite injuries occur in hotels nationwide.
+Bed bug injuries occur in hotels nationwide.
 If you wake up and discover small, red, itchy welts on your body, you may be a victim of bed bug bites.
 While small and often hard to spot, bed bugs can cause considerable discomfort with their bites.
 Depending on your reaction to the bites, you may find yourself itching, anxious, unable to sleep and possibly even suffering from an infection or scarring.

 What do bed bug injuries look like?